-Identities Become Your Responsibility
+1. Identities Become Your Responsibility

-With GDPR—even more than the Data Protection Directive 95/46/EC that it replaces—the identity requirements for your organisation are greatly expanded.
+With GDPR—even more than the Data Protection Directive 95/46/EC that it replaces—the identity requirements for your organization are greatly expanded.
 Weak, static and easily-compromised credentials are going to be heavily scrutinized by auditors wherever they exist today.

 The burden of securing and detecting a breach and reporting go up dramatically.
-You need to focus on understanding where sensitive information exists and who has access to it, then work to secure access between your users and the data using strong authentication.
+You need to focus on understanding where sensitive information exists and who has access to it, then work to secure access to your users and the data using strong authentication.

-You Must Go Beyond Passwords
+2. Go Beyond Passwords

 In some cases, way beyond passwords.
 If you’re reading this as a mandate to implement two-factor authentication (2FA) everywhere, then you’re not quite getting it.

-The Fines are Steep…
+4. The Fines are Steep

 The GDPR gets the most attention for its eye-opening-fine regime.
 Fail to be in compliance with the law’s many regulations and components, and you can expect to pay the greater of 4 percent of your global worldwide revenue or €25 million.

-Early indications are that EU regulators are looking to the enforcement clauses of the GDPR to use as a cudgel, perhaps to make an early example of a few non-complying companies.
+Early indications are that EU regulators are looking to the enforcement clauses of the GDPR to use as a cudgel, perhaps to make an example of a few non-complying companies.

 Learn more about Crossmatch can help with GDPR compliance.